toonn/AdventOfCode/2024/Day 25: Code Chronicle/Conclusion.md

-Using the notes from the places marked by all [fifty stars]{.day-success}, The Historians finish the chronicle, wrap it, and give it to you so you can bring it to Santa before the big sleigh launch.
+Using the notes from the places marked by all fifty stars, The Historians finish the chronicle, wrap it, and give it to you so you can bring it to Santa before the big sleigh launch.

 Santa is already in the sleigh making the final launch preparations when you arrive.
 You try to hand him the chronicle, but he doesn\'t take it.